Nokia with your own maps

 The disappointment with the GPS follows on the foot

 Now you could be happy because the Nokia Booklet has a GPS function.
 But far from it: GPS works only if the SIM card and thus the Internet connection is activated.
 Again, the so-called manual tells us on page 10: "The device supports A-GPS.
 With A-GPS, the device receives useful satellite information over the mobile network ... "

 Aha ... so nice ... but then it says, "If you activate a program that uses position information, an 3G network connection must be active to enable A-GPS."

 Brilliant.
-In plain language: GPS only works if you're online anyway.
-Probably the special meaning of GPS has not opened up to me yet, but since then also a position determination with Google maps is possible, I ask myself: Why GPS with the Nokia booklet?
+In plain language: GPS only works if you are online anyway.
+Probably I got the special one Sense not yet developed by GPS, but: Since it is then also possible to determine the location with Google Maps, I ask myself: Why add GPS to the Nokia Booklet?
 Because it sounds good?
-ME it's just a superfluous gimick!
+ME it's just a pretty unnecessary gimick!

 A clever moblie navigation solution is not available here either.
 At least not if you like me can not always be online or can.